MITgcm/MITgcm/doc/examples/advection_in_gyre/advection_in_gyre.rst

    Dye evolving in a double gyre with different advection schemes.
 The figure shows the dye concentration one year after injection into a single grid cell near the left boundary.
-Stream lines are also shown.

 .. figure:: figs/adv_gyre_stats.png
    :width: 100%